 Our valuation to acquire Qantas or Velocity points is usually less than 1.5c cents per point.
 As a result, using a no foreign exchange fee card would usually have you come out ahead.

 Platinum Business Concierge Service

-Unlike other no annual fee credit cards, the 28 Degrees Platinum MasterCard comes with complimentary concierge service for all cardholders which is available 24/7 worldwide.
-The concierge will be able to help with such things as booking concert tickets, researching hotels or making dinner reservations.
+Unlike other no annual fee credit cards, the 28 Degrees Platinum Mastercard comes with complimentary concierge service for all cardholders which is available 24/7 worldwide.
+The concierge can help with such things as booking concert tickets, researching hotels or making dinner reservations.

-To access this service, cardholders need to contact the 28 Degrees Platinum Customer Solutions line and ask for ‘concierge’.
+To access this service, cardholders need to contact the 28 Degrees Platinum Mastercard Customer Solutions line and ask for Concierge.

-The 28 Degrees Platinum MasterCard comes with a variety of insurance options, but which come at an additional cost.
+The 28 Degrees Platinum Mastercard comes with a variety of insurance options but they come at an additional cost.
 These include:

-- Price Protection, which gives cardholders who uses the card to purchase a product and then sees the price of that product from the same retailer fall within 6 months after the purchase date, get a refund of the difference back on the card.
+- Price Protection, which gives cardholders who use the card to purchase a product and then see the price of that product from the same retailer fall within six months after the purchase date, get a refund of the difference back on the card.
 The cost of this protection is 0.5% of the monthly closing balance

 - Merchandise Protection, covers purchases bought on the card if it is lost, stolen or damaged within 6 months from the date of purchase.

 - Stolen Card Protection, which provides for a $200 payment if the card is stolen, simply for the inconvenience.

 - Repayment Cover, which pays 10% of the monthly closing balance while the cardholder is off work, up to a maximum of 3 years.

 - Life Cover, where the balance of the card is paid in full should the cardholder die, up to a maximum of $20,000.